Kohkitos/live-chat-etl-project/README.md

 - **pysentimiento**: A Python library for sentiment analysis that offers pre-trained models for analyzing text data.
 [Documentation](https://github.com/pysentimiento/pysentimiento).

+- **Extra: Joblib**: A Python library to process parallel tasks.
+Only for main.py.

 <a name="howto"/>

 ## How to Use This Repository📒